ethangraham2001/ba5-summaries/markdown/cs307-final.md

 requires programmers to explicitly mark critical sections in a program.
 Compilers and hardware will then enforce an illusion of a sequentially consistent memory model.
-This model frees the programmer from worrying about memory re-orderings and fences in the program $\righarrow$ gives the programmer control.
+This model frees the programmer from worrying about memory re-orderings and fences in the program $\rightarrow$ gives the programmer control.

 ## Week 05